 Selected from a highly competitive pool of applicants, SISE Fellows (or SISE'ers) from around the country join SISE at the University of Illinois at Chicago.
 Diversity is a strength of the program, with SISE'ers representing a broad range of racial and ethnic identities, socio-economic backgrounds, academic professions and levels, sexual and gender identities, and institutional and national affiliations.
 They live together.
 They research together.
 They become a part of our extended "SISE family."

 During weekdays, SISE'ers spend about eight hours of their day in high-level talks, visiting sites, and networking.
 During evenings and weekends, they work collaboratively on a research project and find time to explore the city of Chicago!

 - SISE is a two-week "bootcamp" for future decision makers

-- SISE'ers are from all over and come from diverse backgrounds
+- Fellows (SISE'ers) are from all over and come from diverse backgrounds

 - Days are 8 hours long; evenings/weekends are for projects and exploring Chicago